Njoki254/PaleoRecipeApp/README.md

 - Uses a toast
 - And is able to gather user input concerning recipes

+## Must Haves

+- Latest Android Studio downloaded
+- Java
+- Firebase Account Set-up
+- Fair understanding of both android and java

  ## Project Set Up

  - Make sure all requirements for running java applications are installed;JUnit, Intellij,SDK,JDK.
  - Clone the project to your local machine from https://github.com/Njoki254/Paleo-Recipes.git.
  - To view the site visit
- - Run gradle run to compile and java PaleoRecipes to run the program.
+ - Run gradle run to compile and java PaleoRecipesApp to run the program.
  - Ensure you have a device created or physical one to use as your emulator to test the app

+ ## API
+ MealDb

  ## Technologies Used